fdicarlo/aws-csa-2019/AWS_overview.md

   - Availability zone is logical data center

-  - Edge Locations are CDN End Points for CloudFront.
+  - Edge Locations are enpoints for AWS which are used for caching content.
+Typically this consists of CloudFront, Amazon's CDN.
 Many more edge locations exist than regions.

 ## The AWS Platform